 The healthy early childhood development (ECD) has huge impact on child well-being, and is critical in shaping health and social outcomes.
-The risk factors such as malnutrition. inadequate learning and social interaction opportunities, family violence, poverty can damage healthy brain lifelong development with health. negative impact on behaviour. learning and productivity.5
+The risk factors such as malnutrition, inadequate learning and social interaction opportunities, family violence and poverty can damage healthy brain development with lifelong negative impact on health, behaviour, learning and productivity.5

-In Armenia many children do reach their full not development potential because of poor parenting behaviour insufficient and brain stimulation.6 Simple family interactions like playing, singing, reading with young children are not perceived as important for child care in a typical culture.7 Armenian The healthcare service providers (HCP) mostly focus on the physical needs of children.
-They often do not. or inappropriately screen for early childhood development and rarely counsel/promote ECD.
-There are few experts and services for referral/management of ECD delays, deviations.
-This is exacerbated by high rates of stunting $(19.5)^8$ and anemia $(44.6\%)^9$ among children under five.
+In Armenia many children do not reach their full development potential because of poor parenting behaviour and insufficient brain stimulation.6 Simple family interactions like playing, singing and reading with young children are not perceived as important for child care in a typical Armenian culture.7 The healthcare service providers (HCP) mostly focus on the physical needs of children.
+They often do not, or inappropriately screen for early childhood development and rarely counsel/promote ECD.
+There are few experts and services for referral/ management of ECD delays, deviations.
+This is exacerbated by high rates of stunting (19.5)8 and anemia (44.6%)9 among children under five.